-The Gundersen Health System Podiatric Medicine and Surgery Residency is a three-year program leading to eligibility for certification examination by the American Board of Podiatric Surgery.
+The Gundersen Health System Podiatric Medicine and Surgery Residency is a three-year program leading to eligibility for certification examination by the American Board of Foot and Ankle Surgery.
 The program is accredited by the Council of Podiatric Medical Education as a Podiatric Medicine and Surgery-36, and in 2010 is approved to accept 2 residents per year.
-By 2012, a total of 6 residents will train yearly at Gundersen in both the clinical and surgical aspects of podiatric medicine.

-One of the strengths of the residency is that it blends inpatient and outpatient experiences to more closely resemble the practice of podiatric physicians.
+Our residency blends inpatient and outpatient experiences to more closely resemble the practice of podiatric foot and ankle surgeons.
 It also offers both primary care and tertiary care opportunities in a very busy practice.
-Residents see the routine and more unusual cases in the clinic, hospital and in surgery.
-Because there are no fellows to compete for cases and many of the medical specialties do not have residents of their own, there is an unusual training opportunity to gain extensive hands-on experiences from day one.
-Residents have opportunities to teach students who come here for their fourth year clerkships in podiatric medicine from podiatry schools in California, Ohio, Pennsylvania, Illinois, Iowa, Florida, New York and Arizona.
+Residents see the routine and more unusual cases in the clinic, hospital and in surgery to gain extensive hands-on experiences from day one.
+Residents have opportunities to teach students who extern at our program.

-Our podiatric medicine & surgery physicians are also interested in clinical research.
+Our podiatric foot and ankle surgeons are also interested in clinical research.
 Residents are expected to publish in a peer-reviewed journal during their residency.
-They are also expected to complete an original research project during their third year program.
 We view these requirements as important to developing skills in using medical literature and in creating a desire to find answers to problems that podiatric surgeons experience in practice.
 We provide the support residents need to do research and publishing and give them full credit for work they do as first author or co-author of these papers.